an image showing the positive impacts of transformational leadership

 5-second summary

-Transformational leadership is when a leader seeks to move beyond their own self interest to promotes positive change within individuals, organizations, and companies.
+Transformational leadership is when a leader seeks to move beyond their own self-interest to promote positive change within individuals, teams, and companies.

 What are the characteristics of a transformational leader?